About Us

 Director of BECC:

-Lydia Pietruszewski.
-The entirety of Lydia’s professional career has revolved around the education of our local youth.
+Lydia Pietruszewski's professional career has revolved around the education of our local youth.
 After teaching elementary through high school for several years, in 2013 she began dedicating her educational and career endeavors to early childhood education, advocating for high-quality early childhood experiences, and advancing professional value and respect, specifically in childcare.
 Lydia is currently the Cofounder and Director of Pine Pals childcare centers in Bemidji.
 Learning from her own two children has been the most impactful and rewarding experience in addition to a B.S. in Life Science Education and pursuing a Master’s Degree in Special Education with an Early Childhood Emphasis.
-Before her hire as Director of BECC in September 2024, Lydia served on the BECC Board for 4 years.
+Before her hire as Director of BECC in September 2024, Lydia served on the BECC Board of Directors for 4 years.

 Board President: